awsdocs/amazon-s3-developer-guide/doc_source/cloudwatch-monitoring.md

 The `S3Outposts` namespace includes the following metrics for Amazon S3 on Outposts buckets\.
 You can monitor the total number of S3 on Outposts bytes provisioned, the total free bytes available for objects, and the total size of all objects for a given bucket\.

 **Note**
 S3 on Outposts only supports the following metrics and not other Amazon S3 metrics\.
+Since S3 on Outposts have limited capcity, you can create CloudWatch alerts that alert you when storage utilization exceeds a threshold\.

 | Metric | Description |